yomidevs/yomitan/README.md

 *   Write clean, modern ES6 code (`const`/`let`, `await`, arrow functions, etc.)
 *   Large pull requests without a clear scope will not be merged.
 *   Incomplete or non-standalone features will not be merged.

-### Templates ###

-Yomichan uses [Handlebars](https://handlebarsjs.com/) templates for user interface generation.
-The source templates are found in the `tmpl` directory and the compiled version is stored in the `ext/bg/js/templates.js` file.
-If you modify the source templates, you will need to also recompile them.
-If you are developing on Linux or Mac OS X, you can use the included `build_tmpl.sh` and `build_tmpl_auto.sh` shell scripts to do this for you ([inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) required).
-Otherwise, simply execute `handlebars tmpl/*.html -f ext/bg/js/templates.js` from the project's base directory to compile all the templates.

 ### Dependencies ###